Q. What is the CiscoWorks Wireless LAN Solution Engine (WLSE)?

 A. No. Client walkabouts are optional for the assisted site survey.
 CiscoWorks WLSE can provide optimal channel and power-level settings based on only the access point air/RF monitoring phase of the assisted site survey.
 However, performing client walkabouts during the assisted site survey is recommended because it increases the coverage for RF management and it makes the surveys more effective.
 A Cisco client adapter or a Cisco compatible client adapter can be used to perform a client walkabout.

-Q. How is the Cisco SWAN autonomous access-point solution self-healing?
+Q. How does Cisco Distributed WLAN autonomous access-point solution provide self-healing?

-A. If CiscoWorks WLSE detects that an access point has failed, it compensates by automatically increasing the power and cell coverage of nearby access points.
-This WLAN self-healing minimizes the outage impact to wireless client devices and maximizes the availability of wireless applications.
-Self-healing also recalculates power coverage when the radio comes back up.
-CiscoWorks WLSE also periodically assesses the performance of the network from the established radio setting and performance baseline.
-Alerts are generated for performance degradation.
+A. If CiscoWorks WLSE detects that an access point has failed, it compensates by automatically adjusting the power and cell coverage of nearby access points.
+Self Healing runs on the WLSE and uses SNMP to adjust neighboring APs in response to the loss or recovery of a radio.
+WLAN self-healing minimizes the outage impact to wireless client devices and maximizes the availability of wireless applications.

-Q. When CiscoWorks WLSE increases the power of access points to cover for a lost radio access point during WLAN self-healing, is there service disruption to existing client devices?
+Q. When CiscoWorks WLSE adjusts the power of access points to cover for a lost radio access point during WLAN self-healing, is there service disruption to existing client devices?

 A. No. There is no service disruption to client devices associated to access points that have increased their power during WLAN self-healing.